tools-study/journal/drafts/draft_35.md

 ### 9.2 What Determines the Kinetics of Chromatin Closing After Pioneer Departure?

 Pioneer factors are typically expressed transiently during development and reprogramming, yet the chromatin changes they initiate can be permanent.
 The mechanisms that maintain open chromatin after pioneer departure — including settler TF occupancy, histone modification persistence, and DNA methylation changes — remain incompletely understood.
-A recent breakthrough by Jacques and colleagues (2025) revealed that the pioneer factor PAX7 establishes stable epigenetic memory through **dual DNA demethylation mechanisms**: direct binding to UHRF1 that blocks DNMT1 activation (causing passive, replication-dependent methylation loss) and recruitment of TET dioxygenases for active demethylation (Jacques et al., 2025).
+A recent breakthrough by Harris and colleagues (2025) revealed that the pioneer factor PAX7 establishes stable epigenetic memory through **dual DNA demethylation mechanisms**: direct binding to UHRF1 that blocks DNMT1 activation (causing passive, replication-dependent methylation loss) and recruitment of TET dioxygenases for active demethylation (Harris et al., 2025).
 Together, these mechanisms ensure heritable chromatin accessibility at PAX7-bound enhancers across cell divisions, even after PAX7 itself is no longer expressed.
 Whether other pioneer factors employ similar dual-mechanism epigenetic memory strategies, and whether such mechanisms could be engineered into synthetic pioneers to ensure durable therapeutic effects, are critical open questions.

 ### 9.3 How Does the Pioneer Code Interact with Chromatin Topology?